steam/presentations/oss-by-default/open-source-by-default.md

 # 5. Improve Communication

 ^ Working in the open requires better communication.
 Members of the team will, be necessity, begin to communicate more clearly and thoroughly when their audience is larger than the person sitting next to them.

 ---

+# 6. Impact

+^ Orta at Artsy talks about the impact of open-source.
+His day job has (relatively) smaller impact than his open-source work on the dependency library Cocoapods.
+Moving from closed to open-source internally allows the scale and footprint of your work to expand to a wider audience and be more impactful than the product alone.

+---